 There is not an exact and obvious way that triggers precordial catch syndrome.
 The precordial chest pain does not cause by a lung and heart problem.
 According to some doctors and health experts, the precordial chest pain occurs due to the irritation of the nerves in the ling of the lung.

 It is also known as the pleura.
 When the precordial catch pain occurs suddenly then this pain may scarry.
 The symptoms of the Texidor’s twinge are going and come suddenly.
-It also start in the chest wall, connective tissue, and ribs.
-This may occur due to the growth spurt, injury or bad posture.
+It also starts in the chest wall, connective tissue, and ribs.
+This may occur due to the growth spurt, injury, or bad posture.

 (Also read : Benefits Of Hot Yoga For Healthy Body)